How Clients Use Campus Sonar Strategic Partnerships: Brand and Reputation

 BYU wanted to level up their brand and campaign strategies as well as identify and manage emerging issues.
 They also wanted to understand how their owned content resonated with current students specifically to inform their content strategy and increase engagement.
 The team lacked the in-house resources to support a sophisticated social listening program—when they had time to listen, they were focused on reporting rather than strategy.

 - When sensitive topics arise on campus—some common, like racial justice movements, and others more specific to the campus community—Campus Sonar is able to segment conversation, helping the team at BYU understand the scale of the issue, the share of voice of each issue within overall campus conversation, which audiences are driving that conversation, and where the conversation is taking place.
-BYU has 24/7 access to their conversation via their dashboards, and also receives a weekly report summarizing the previous week's conversation.
+BYU has 24/7 access to their conversation via their dashboards, and also receives timely reports summarizing online conversation.
 After one recent incident, the team at BYU made the decision to pause social publishing and dedicate their week solely to listening, with the goal of using their earned conversation to have productive conversations moving forward.

 - By segmenting current student conversation, we’ve made it easier for the team at BYU to spot student influencers, identify areas of pride and concern, and learn more about where student conversations surface online.
 Access to this specific area of conversation makes it easier for the team to make strategic decisions surrounding their content strategy and engage students even when they aren’t directly tagged.

 Since we've been utilizing @CampusSonar at @BYU, we've been able to see some really interesting data surrounding athletic-vs.-non-athletic brand conversation.
 The volume is staggering.— Jon McBride (@jMcBee84) January 11, 2021

 Excited to see Steve's piece.
 These have been very top-of-mind considerations for me lately. https://t.co/gAWUORs43L